The 10 Best Secure Encrypted Messaging Apps in 2023 (Private and Team Messengers)

 Although Chatox is a private communication app, it offers valuable business features, such as whiteboards for brainstorming ideas, co-browsing for better collaboration, screen sharing, and in-app screenshots.

 Available on: Android, iOS, Windows Phone, Web

-Threema is another paid service, at $10.99 per user per month.
-However this encrypted chat app doesn’t require a phone number or email address to get started.
+Threema is another paid encrypted chat app, but it doesn’t require a phone number or email address to get started.
 Instead, Threema provides a unique Threema ID, meaning you can use the app completely anonymously.
 Scannable QR codes let you verify other users and add contacts more securely and conveniently.

 Threema fully encrypts texting, group chats, voice calls and file transfers.
 Furthermore, upon delivery, Threema immediately wipes this data from the servers.
 There’s even a polling system for feedback from contacts.

 Threema also offers encrypted chats for work on a separate network.
-There’s no video calling though, which is a shame as video chats are often a must for remote working.
+There’s a video call option as well, which is a must for remote working.
 Check out these video calling apps in case Threema doesn’t meet your needs.

 Available on: Android, iOS, Windows, macOS, Web

 With both free and paid options, Wire is another secure service for you to try.
 Unlike other encrypted messaging apps such as Telegram, Wire’s encryption is always on so your data is always protected.

 An open-source platform, Wire’s source code is available on GitHub for users to critique and improve.
 In fact, as a publicly audited app, you can even download audit reports from Wire’s website.